[Be] of the same mind one toward another. Mind not high things, but condescend to men of low estate. Be not wise in your own conceits.

 being made conspicuous

-being inscribed within
+having been inscribed within

 Not that we are sufficient of ourselves to think any thing as of ourselves; but our sufficiency [is] of God;